neuropoly/template/README.md

 Framework for creating MRI templates of the spinal cord.
 The framework has two distinct pipelines, which has to be run sequentially: [Data preprocessing](#data-preprocessing) and [Template creation](#template-creation).

 > **Important**
 > The framework has to be run independently for each contrast.
 In the end, the generated templates across contrasts should be perfectly aligned.
+This is what was done for the PAM50 template.

 ### [ANIMAL registration framework](https://github.com/vfonov/nist_mni_pipelines)